StateControlled/CSC480-AI/homework1/README.md

 Assignment 1 <br>
 Due January 28, 2026

-# CSC480 - Artificial Intelligence I, Assignment 1
+---

+## Run

 This project was built using Gradle v8.14

-To run, enter the following in the terminal from the root directory:
+To run, enter the following in the terminal from the directory homework1:

 >./gradlew run

 ---

-## Assignment
+## Assignment Questions

 1. 20 Points: Question 3.21 Prove each of the following statements, or give a
    counterexample: